Writings

 Reflections on the Enneagram through the lens of embodiment, essence, and the felt life of the body.

-I’ve lived with the Enneagram for over three decades, and these writings reflect how my relationship with it has changed over time through study, teaching, and lived practice.
+I’ve studied and lived with the Enneagram for over three decades, and these writings reflect how my relationship with it has changed over time through study, teaching, and lived practice.
 What began as an interest in personality became a deeper inquiry into essence, embodiment, and wholeness.

 A five-step somatic framework for moving from personality patterning into the felt sense of essence.